software-students-fall2022/final-project-team1-finalproject/web-app/tests/README.md

 # Alternative way to get coverage information

-* Go to GitHub Actions and open the most recent successful run of "web scraper workflow".
+* Go to GitHub Actions and open the most recent successful run of "web app workflow".
 * Click on that job.
 * Look at the details of the job.
 * Click on "execute unit tests" section.